Contrastive Explanations for Argumentation-Based Conclusions: Contrastive Explanations

 \subsection{Non-explicit Foil}

 When humans request a (contrastive) explanation the foil is sometimes left implicit, yet the expected explanation does not provide all reasons for the fact happening, but should rather explain the difference between fact and foil.
 While humans are able to detect the foil based on, e.g., context, this is a challenge for AI systems, including argumentation.
 In particular, it is impossible to provide one strategy, since different applications entail different foils.
-For example, if argumentation is applied to determine a yes or no answer (e.g., whether one qualifies for a loan), the foil would be \emph{not A}.
-However, if argumentation is applied to choose one element from a larger set (e.g., a medical diagnosis), the foil might be any member of that set.
+For example, given a fact $A$, if argumentation is applied to determine a yes or no answer (e.g., whether one qualifies for a loan), the foil would be \emph{not A}, but if the foil should be chosen from a larger set (e.g., a medical diagnosis), it might be any member of that set.

 Since in the definition of contrastive explanations it is necessary to provide a foil, a way to determine the foil is required.
 This is where one of the advantages of formal argumentation comes in: the explicit nature of conflicts between arguments makes that the foil or a set of foils can be constructed from an AF.
 Since the relation between arguments is only determined by the attack relation in our setting, it is impossible to distinguish between attackers.
 To illustrate the possibilities, in the remainder of the paper the foil will consist of all directly attacking arguments.